tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 instruction's effects vary wildly from having no effects at all, to writing a specific variable, to completely unknown (writing all state).

+TODO directly explain what compilers care about: make things more efficient. to do that, there are techniques such as DCE, strength reduction, re-ordering, SSAPRE, etc

 Different compilers represent and track these effects differently.
 I've been thinking about how to represent these effects all year, so I have been doing some reading.
 In this post I will give some summaries of the landscape of